c-git/AoC/README.md

 Answers are organized by year then language.
 Structure and basic setup copied from https://github.com/ChristopherBiscardi/advent-of-code

+See `justfile` in the folders for the years for explanations of how to use the template

 ## License

 All code in this repository is dual-licensed under either: